zounasL/Fix-Hack-Learn---SharePoint/README.md

-# How to show Sharepoint news in mobile app without multiple authentications flow
+# How to show SharePoint news in mobile app without multiple authentications flow
 Currently if you use Oauth2 authentication flow you will get an access- and refresh token which are scoped to specifics services, like ex.
-Graph and Sharepoint API.
-You can then use these tokens to get data from Sharepoint through APIs.
+Graph and SharePoint API.
+You can then use these tokens to get data from SharePoint through APIs.

-To show content from Sharepoint you need to have a ** SP Online Active Authentication Cookie** (spoidcrl) or **The root Federation Authentication** (rtFA) and **The Federation Authentication** (FedAuth) cookies.
+To show content from SharePoint you need to have a ** SP Online Active Authentication Cookie** (spoidcrl) or **The root Federation Authentication** (rtFA) and **The Federation Authentication** (FedAuth) cookies.
 At the moment you are not able to get these cookies with the access token (or actually you can, but it contains a catch which we will cover in a moment).

 ## But Microsoft is doing this.
 How they then do it?
-Microsoft also use Oauth2 method to authenticate the user to their mobile apps, so why they then can show Sharepoint pages in their apps?
-Like ex. in Teams or Sharepoint mobile app.
+Microsoft also use Oauth2 method to authenticate the user to their mobile apps, so why they then can show SharePoint pages in their apps?
+Like ex. in Teams or SharePoint mobile app.

-How Microsoft do this is that they call `_api/SP.Oauth.NativeClient/Authenticate` endpoint with the access token which is scoped to the tenant (scope ex. https://contoso.sharepoint.com).
+How Microsoft do this is that they call `_api/SP.Oauth.NativeClient/Authenticate` endpoint with the access token which is scoped to the tenant (scope ex. https://contoso.SharePoint.com).
 The endpoint will return a spoidcrl cookie which can be saved to platform webview cookie manager service.
-Now when user opens a Sharepoint page the webview will get the spoidcrl cookie and if the cookie is valid Sharepoint will show opened page in the webview.
+Now when user opens a SharePoint page the webview will get the spoidcrl cookie and if the cookie is valid SharePoint will show opened page in the webview.

 Python test
 ```